 The bottomland portion of the Wood River leveed area is underlain by a sand and gravel aquifer that has historically supplied groundwater for industrial purposes.
-The municipalities of East Alton, Bethalto, Wood River, and Hartford have community water supply facilities that currently withdraw from these groundwater sources.
+The municipalities of East Alton, Bethalto, Wood River, and Hartford have community water supply facilities that withdraw from these groundwater sources.
 In order to protect groundwater quality in this area, the Southern Groundwater Protection Planning Region was established by the IEPA in Madison County and three adjacent counties to the south.
 In the vicinity of the East Alton community water supply, there is a plume of groundwater contamination coming from two sites that consist of leaking underground storage tanks and the contaminants include various volatile organic compounds (IEPA 2016).
 The IEPA's Bureau of Land is implementing a groundwater contamination response strategy for East Alton (IEPA 2016).
 There is also dissolved and free phase hydrocarbon contamination under portions of the northern part of the Village of Hartford.
-The dissolved plume is currently under investigation by the IEPA.

 No impacts associated with taking no action to address combined sewer separation are anticipated.
-Conditions regarding groundwater are expected to remain consistent with the existing conditions.
+Conditions regarding groundwater are expected to remain consistent with the existing conditions with respect to the combined sewer.